mikedilger/mosaic-spec/docs/human_encodings.md

 Secret keys are encoded with bech32 using the `mosec` prefix.

-Hashes are encoded with bech32 using the `mohash` prefix.
+Ids are encoded with bech32 using the `moid` prefix.

 Addresses are encoded with bech32 using the `moaddr` prefix.